Multi-Armed Bandits with Censored Consumption of Resources: The Bandit Problem

+In our scenario, we assume that the observed feedback $X_{I_t,t}$ in round $t$ is independent of the past given $I_t$ and $\tau_t.$ This assumption is reasonable from a practical point of view, as, for instance, the run of one specific configuration of a learning algorithm on a randomly split training set is independent of the run of the same learning algorithm configuration on another randomly split training set.

-\paragraph{Regret measure.} The goal of the learner is to select, in each round $t$, an arm as well as a resource limit $\tau_t$ such that an as high as possible reward can be realized within the specified resource limit, while keeping the allocated resources of the round as small as possible.
-To this end, we assume that the learner is provided with a discount function $\gamma(\tilde \tau)$ taking values in $[0,1],$ which specifies the discount of a realized reward in light of the allocated resources $\tilde \tau$.
-Examples of reasonable\footnote{As a least requirement, the discount function should be monotone decreasing.} discount functions include the following (recall that $\tau$ is the maximal resource limit): \begin{itemize}[noitemsep,topsep=0pt,leftmargin=3.5mm] \item \emph{Linear discount:} $\gamma(\tilde \tau) = \frac{\tau-\tilde \tau}{\tau};$ \item \emph{Polynomial discount:} $\gamma(\tilde \tau) = \frac{ (\tau-\tilde \tau)^k}{\tau^k}, \ k \in (1,\infty);$ \item \emph{Sub-linear discount:} $\gamma(\tilde \tau) = \frac{ (\tau-\tilde \tau)^k}{\tau^k}, \ k \in (0,1);$ \item \emph{Geometric discount:} $\gamma(\tilde \tau) = (1+\rho)^{-\frac{\tilde \tau}{\tau}}, \ \rho\in(0,1);$ \item \emph{Exponential discount:} $\gamma(\tilde \tau) = \frac{\exp(-1/(\tau-\tilde \tau)^k)}{\exp(-1/\tau^k)}, \ k>0.$ \end{itemize} The idea of the discount function is that achieving a certain reward with a low amount of allocated resources is better than achieving the same reward with more resources.
-Depending on the concrete form of the function, the learner can either be urged to focus on arms with a small consumption of resources, but possibly slightly smaller expected rewards ($\gamma$ gives large weights to large deviations of $\tau_t$ from $\tau$), or to almost exhaust the available resources in a single round in order to realize the presumably high rewards of arms with high consumption of resources ($\gamma$ gives small weights to large deviations of $\tau_t$ from $\tau$).
+\paragraph{{Profit and loss account.}} The task of the learner is to select, in each round $t$, an arm as well as a resource limit such that in expectation an as high as possible reward can be realized within the specified resource limit, while simultaneously keeping the expected consumption of resources of the round as small as possible.
+To this end, we assume that the learner is provided with two monotonic increasing functions, namely \begin{itemize} \item a \emph{cost function} $c:\R_+ \to [0,1],$ which specifies the cost generated by the consumed resources; \item a \emph{penalty function} $\lambda: \mathcal{M} \to \R_+$ which specifies the penalty for exceeding the allocated resources. \end{itemize} The cost function is in the first place mapping the consumption of resources on the same scale as the rewards in order to make them comparable\footnote{In particular, the cost function is in fact a mapping $c:\R_+ \to \mathrm{supp}(P^{(r)})$, where $\mathrm{supp}(P^{(r)})$ is the common support of the reward distributions, which is assumed to be $[0,1]$ for sake of simplicity.} The penalty function maps the allocated resources (in case of exceeding them) on the same scale as the rewards as well, but in addition gives the learner an incentive to choose resource limits smaller than the maximal possible resource limit.
+Leveraging the prevalent way of profit and loss accounting in economics, we define for each possible decision pair of a learner $(i,\tautemp) \in [n] \times \mathcal{M}$ its \emph{penalized expected gain} $\nu_{i,\tautemp}$ via

-Equipped with this discount function, a natural approach for determining a reasonable arm as well as a resource limit for a round $t,$ would be to consider the following maximization problem:

-where the maximization is taken over all admissible resource limits in $\mathcal{M}.$ However, as analyzing the regret of a learner with respect to a regret measure based on the actually realized rewards is known to be difficult, we follow the prevalent workaround in the bandit literature and consider the pseudo-version of the maximization problem, replacing the occurring random variables by their expected values: